Man who is in early recovery from addiction is experiencing the pink cloud

 • Holding meetings led by trained volunteer facilitators, many (but not all) of whom have personal histories of addictions or compulsive behaviors.

-• Sponsoring SMART Recovery Family & Friends to help the loved ones of individuals who have become dependent on alcohol or other drugs.
+• Sponsoring Family & Friends to help the loved ones of individuals who have become dependent on alcohol or other drugs.

-SMART Recovery USA is a 501(c)3 organization, which means it has been approved by the U.S. government as a tax-exempt non-profit company.
+SMART Recovery USA is a 501(c)(3) organization, meaning the U.S. government has approved it as a tax-exempt non-profit.
 It is led by a national executive team and a board of directors.

 The History of SMART Recovery

-• The organization that we know today as SMART Recovery was originally part of Rational Recovery Systems, a for-profit company that was owned by Jack Trimpey.
+• SMART Recovery originally began as part of Rational Recovery Systems, a for-profit company owned by Jack Trimpey.

-• During this period, it was identified as the Rational Recovery Self-Help Network.
+• During this time, it was known as the Rational Recovery Self-Help Network.

 • In 1994, the Rational Recovery Self-Help Network separated from Rational Recovery Systems and changed its name to SMART Recovery.